HAVE YOUR SAY.

 NSW Government assesses the EIS on behalf of the Commonwealth under the Assessment Bilateral Agreement.

-The NSW Minister for Planning may direct The Indepedent Planning Commission (PAC) to undertake an independent review of the Project including public hearings.
+The NSW Minister for Planning may direct The Indepedent Planning Commission (IPC) to undertake an independent review of the Project including public hearings.

-Whitehaven Coal addresses matters raised by the PAC.
+Whitehaven Coal addresses matters raised by the IPC.

 NSW Government finalises its assessment.

-NSW Government is likely to refer to the PAC for determination, which may include public meetings.
+NSW Government is likely to refer to the IPC for determination, which may include public meetings.
 If the Project is approved, conditions are likely to be imposed.

 Commonwealth Government determination – if approved, conditions are likely to be imposed.